Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

-Stochastic flow-based models generate samples by first adding noise to data in a forward process, then reconstructing data from noise in a reverse denoising process.
+SDE-guided generative models generate samples by first adding noise to data in a forward process, then reconstructing data from noise in a reverse denoising process.
 The forward process can be formulated as a SDE: